SafeRoboticsLab/ECE346/ROS_Core/src/Labs/FinalProject/README.md

 You will design an algorithm to override unsafe inputs (like steering off the track, running into obstacles, and veering into a lane with oncoming traffic).

 **Make sure to leave enough time to complete Task 2.
-Unlike Task 1, we have intentionally left the intended approach vague.**
+Unlike Task 1, we have intentionally left the intended approach open-ended.**

 **For example, you could build upon ILQR (use obstacle distances to choose when to override a user) or train an aversarial machine learning approach.**